Topics Map > Online Instruction > Teaching Online Courses

 - To pose questions that stimulate critical thinking

-- To create instructor social presence or to model interaction
+- To create an instructor social presence or to model interaction

 - To discuss a reading or topic